-Tickets are on sale now.
-They are available at the Azalea Festival Office, 5725 Oleander Dr., as well as at the Historic Wilmington Foundation’s office at 2011 Market St. (the office is located just inside the gate of the Wilmington National Cemetery).
+Tickets are available at the Azalea Festival Office, 5725 Oleander Dr., as well as at the Historic Wilmington Foundation’s office at 2011 Market St. (the office is located just inside the gate of the Wilmington National Cemetery).
 Foundation members can buy tickets from the office for $15 through April 9th.

-Tickets also will be available at Maran Home, The Ivy Cottage, Crabby Chic, The Transplanted Garden, Occasions, Cape Fear Antiques, A Proper Garden, Gravity Records and Wild by Nature in Southport.
-Starting March 18th tickets are on sale at all local Harris Teeter stores ($2 off with a VIC card).
+However you can still purchase tickets at Maran Home, The Ivy Cottage, Crabby Chic, The Transplanted Garden, Occasions, Cape Fear Antiques, A Proper Garden, Gravity Records, Wild by Nature in Southport and all local Harris Teeter stores ($2 off with a VIC card).
 On the days of the event, they will be available at any house on the tour for $30.

 Wilmington Mayor Bill Saffo and New Hanover County Chairman Jonathan Barfield, Jr. with the Cape Fear Garden Club Azalea Belles will open the tour at the ribbon cutting ceremony, 12:30PM Saturday, April 11, at the MacRae-Willard House, 520 Orange Street.
 This beautiful home is described as ‘A Cubical Cottage in the Tuscan Style.’
 Built circa 1851 for politician, foreign diplomat and Civil War Veteran, Colonel Duncan K. MacRae.
 Today it is owned by Landon & Connie Anderson.